-Consider This: Social welfare takes many forms, including government benefits for workers who lose their jobs, Red Cross benefits for flood victims, or simply people lending a hand to their neighbors after a tornado destroys many homes.
-L.O.
-2.4 Explain the changing ways our society has used the social welfare system to respond to poverty.
+Consider This: Social welfare takes many forms, including government benefits for workers who lose their jobs, Red Cross benefits for flood victims, or simply people

-Learning Objective: L.O.
-2.4 Explain the changing ways our society has used the social welfare system to respond to poverty.
+Learning Objective: L.O.2.4 Explain the changing ways our society has used the social welfare system to respond to poverty.

-In 1932, President Franklin D. Roosevelt described "one-third of a nation ill-clothed, ill-housed, and ill-fed," proposing the New Deal, which included a major new program called
+In 1932, President Franklin D. Roosevelt described "one-third of a nation ill-clothed, illhoused, and ill-fed," proposing the New Deal, which included a major new program called